-Master chocolatier and “caramelier” Henri Le Roux has just opened up a shop in Paris.
+Master chocolatier and “caramelier” Henri Le Roux finally opened up a shop in Paris.
 Salted butter caramel fans, rejoice, as he is credited with inventing the salty sweet.

 Reviews of interest